 - high cholesterol heartburn, indigestion, ulcers or other stomach problems

 - asthma or any other breathing problems.

-Tell your doctor if you are using an Intra Uterine Device (IUD) for birth control.
+- you are using an IUD for birth control

-If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Meloxicam Sandoz.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking MELOXICAM SANDOZ.